CambridgeNuclear/SCONE/docs/Geometry.rst

 to :math:`c > 0` and is considered an *outside* of the surface.
 Similarly, negative (-ve) halfspace is associated with :math:`c < 0` and is considered an *inside* of the surface.
 Clearly each surface subdivides the entire space into two halfpaces.
-Ideally there would be no need to consider a case of :math:`c = 0`, as the probability of finding a randomly placed point exactly at the surface it zero.
-However, if the movement of particles is explicitly tracked, often particles will need to be stopped exactly at the surface so new material can be determined and new distance to collision sampled.
-Thus, some extra methods to deal with the vicinity of the surface are required, which will be outlined later.
+Ideally there would be no need to consider a case of :math:`c = 0`, as the probability of finding a randomly placed point exactly at the surface is zero.
+However, in Monte Carlo transport simulations the movement of the particles is often explicitly resolved, which means that they need to be temporally stopped at the material interface in order to resample their flight distance.
+As a result, significant care must be taken to ensure a correct behaviour of the geometry implementation in the vicinity of surfaces (small :math:`c`).

 The binary subdivision of a whole space is rarely sufficient.
 More practical volumes can be defined with set expressions on the halfspaces.
 In other words, an almost arbitrary volume can be constructed by unions, intersections and complements (differences).
 A volume defined in such a way constitutes a *cell*.
 It is important to note that a cell does not have to be compact [*]_ due to the union operation, which can combine disjoint halfspaces.
 Computationally, it is easiest to deal with cells that are created by intersections only.
-As a result such cells are called *simple cells*.
+As a result, such cells are called *simple cells*.
 Cells that include other logical operations (unions, complements) will be called just *cells* or *full cells*.